 Patrick is the author of the award-winning "The Personal Rosary" and co-author of international best-seller "Cracking the Rich Code, Vol 10."
-As a speaker, he shares deep reflections on life, love, faith, and leadership.
-He teaches the Rosary as a tool for learning to live the virtues-love in action-in the example of Christ and His mother.
+As a speaker, he shares deep reflections on life, love, faith, and leadership through the Rosary.
+Invite him to your diocese, parish, prayer group, family, and other gatherings of the faithful.